Patient data leaked in last month’s cyberattack on Virginia Mason Franciscan Health

 In Washington, VMFH hospitals include St. Michael Medical Center in Silverdale, St. Anne Hospital in Burien, St. Anthony Hospital in Gig Harbor, St. Clare Hospital in Lakewood, St. Elizabeth Hospital in Enumclaw, St. Francis Hospital in Federal Way and St. Joseph Hospital in Tacoma.

+CommonSpirit’s review is still ongoing so no further details were available about whether the cyberattack also involved patient data from its other hospitals across the country, Burns said.

-The company encouraged patients of any of those facilities to review their health care statements for accuracy and report any unusual services or charges to their provider or insurer.
-Anyone with questions about the cyberattack can visit its website at www.commonspirit.org/update.
+CommonSpirit plans to mail letters to all affected patients, starting Dec.
+1. It also encouraged patients of any of the VMFH facilities to review their health care statements for accuracy and report any unusual services or charges to their provider or insurer.

+Anyone with questions about the cyberattack can visit the company’s website at www.commonspirit.org/update or call a hotline at 855-504-2738 on Monday through Friday from 7 a.m. to 4:30 p.m., excluding holidays.

 Information from The Seattle Times archives was included in this story.